 Slip and Fall Injury in an Atlanta, GA Store

 Georgia statute O.C.G.A. § 51-3-1 imposes a duty onto land owners to exercise ordinary care in keeping their premises safe for those invited onto their premises.
-This includes a duty to reasonably inspect the premises to discover possible dangerous conditions of which the owner does not know and to take reasonable precautions to protect an invitee from foreseeable dangers that may arise from the arrangement and use of said premises.
+This includes a duty to reasonably inspect the area, meaning the approaches and the buildings to look for and discover any dangerous conditions and to take reasonable precautions to protect an invitee from foreseeable dangers that may arise from the arrangement and use of the area.